DominikSzczepaniak/GameRecommender/README.md

+Installation

+1. Make sure you have Docker installed
+2.

 We have two cases:
 1. User registers and creates new account.
 In this case we need to
 a) push user data into database